 The Epic program is funded by donations and grants from Pregnancy Care Center.
 It is provided to your student’s school free of charge.

 Does my student have to participate?

 That is completely up to you.
-Your school will provide a letter before the scheduled presentation (see link in website).
+Your school will provide a letter before the scheduled presentation.
 You may opt your student out of the entire program or the nurse presentation on sexually transmitted infections and diseases.
 Please contact your student’s teacher for information on how to make up any points, assessments, or grades assigned to the Epic presentation.